Prospective students

 Undergraduate projects are typically done in close collaboration with current PhD students, so interested candidates are encouraged to informally discuss availability of projects with our graduate students (see here).

-It is recommended that students take ME136 before doing a research project in the group, but this is not a hard requirement.
+It is recommended that students take ME136 before doing a research project in the group, but this is not a strict requirement.

 External students